driskell/log-courier/README.md

 installation instructions on the
 [EPEL homepage](https://fedoraproject.org/wiki/EPEL).*

-To install the Log Courier repository, download the corresponding `.repo` configuration file below, and place it in `/etc/yum.repos.d`.
+To install the Log Courier YUM repository, download the corresponding `.repo` configuration file below, and place it in `/etc/yum.repos.d`.
 Log Courier may then be installed using `yum install log-courier`.